portfedh/portfedh/README.md

     - Clean up all study notes.

     2023:
+    - Daily Leetcode
     - 100 Devs BootCamp
     - FreeCodeCamp

-- 👯 I’m looking to collaborate on any open source projects.
+- 👯 I’m looking to collaborate on any interesting projects.
 Hit me up!

 - 💬 Ask me about anything!